 Chances are you’ve got some cans of tuna in your pantry.
-It’s a great staple to have on hand and is a convenient source of protein and other nutrients, but as some people are having a tuna sandwich every day now that they’re working from home (hey, it’s convenient) it raises a good question: How much is too much seafood?
+It’s a great staple to have on hand and is a convenient source of protein and other nutrients, but as some people have a tuna sandwich every day now that they’re working from home (hey, it’s convenient) it raises a good question: How much is too much seafood?
 Do you need to worry about mercury poisoning?
 Here’s the skinny on seafood consumption.

 Why Eat Seafood in the First Place?

-This post isn’t about the health benefits of seafood but I should mention why people choose to eat it in the first place if I’m going to talk about recommendations.
+This post isn’t about the health benefits of seafood, but I should mention why people choose to eat it in the first place if I’m going to talk about recommendations.
 Seafood is the best source of omega-3 fatty acids, specifically docosahexaenoic acid (DHA), an essential fatty acid that’s been shown to reduce inflammation, heart disease, and certain cancers; support muscle recovery after exercise; help prevent or slow Alzheimer’s disease; support brain function and fertility.
-There are other nutrients such as protein and B vitamins but the unique benefit of seafood is the DHA content, you can’t get that in appreciable amounts in other foods.
+There are other nutrients, such as protein and B vitamins, but the unique benefit of seafood is the DHA content; you can’t get that in appreciable amounts in other foods.

 Why Limit Seafood?

 Some types of fish can contain high levels of mercury, a toxic heavy metal.
 Mercury is found naturally in the air, water, and soil.
 Algae and other sea plants absorb mercury.
 Fish then eat the algae, absorbing it and retaining the mercury.
 Larger fish then accumulate higher mercury levels from eating smaller fish, which eat the algae that contain mercury.
 This is known as bioaccumulation.
 We eat the fish, and the same thing happens to us, we absorb the mercury, and it accumulates in our bodies.